 - Copy or memorize this part of Matthew 4:4, “Man does not live on bread alone, but on every word that comes from the mouth of God.”

-- Do the pyramid lapbook/worker piece.
+- Do the pyramid lapbook/worker piece on page 4.
 (All of the lapbook pieces are in the lapbook materials you printed out on Day 2.) (answer: You can see that the different pyramids put several groups together such as soldiers and farmers where as the lapbook piece asks you to put one on each line.
 You can make up your own specific order or group them on the pyramind.
 Pharoah on top, then priests, in the middle mechanics, shopkeepers and merchants, then the rest at the bottom.)

 - Read about the two types of workers.

 - You can use the pyramid on this page to get the information you need.

 - Then you can play this pyramid game.